 - Anxiety.
 Nervousness is a part of having an annoying sound in your ear all the time.

-If you or a loved one has suffered traumatic carpel tunnel syndrome as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Lawyer, contact us online or call us at 916.921.6400 to set up a FREE consultation.
+If you or a loved one has suffered traumatic tinnitus as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Lawyer, contact us online or call us at 916.921.6400 to set up a FREE consultation.